Skidaway-io/SplunkDashboards/README.md

 1. Obtain the Splunk Enterprise tarball from your authorized Splunk software provider.
 2. Place the Splunk Enterprise tarball (e.g., `splunk-*-Linux-x86_64.tgz`) in the same directory as the script.
-3. Ensure you have the `anomaly_hub.xml` file in the same directory as the script.
-4. Open the script in a text editor and replace 'your_admin_password', 'default_user', and 'default_password' with your desired credentials.
+3. Open the script in a text editor and replace 'your_admin_password', 'default_user', and 'default_password' with your desired credentials.
-5. Make the script executable:
+4. Make the script executable:
    ```
    chmod +x splunk_tempo_install.sh
    ```
-6. Run the script with sudo privileges:
+5. Run the script with sudo privileges:
    ```
    sudo ./splunk_tempo_install.sh
    ```